 Santiago at the microscope

 Fun Facts: Santiago is into boxing and martial arts, worked in the hospitality industry as a cook and server throughout his degree, and just packed up his car for a 7-day cross-Canada move from Vancouver to Ottawa to begin his research.

-This project is being made possible thanks to the philanthropic support of InVivo Group and the Scott and Cyan Banister Freedom Fund.
+This project is made possible thanks to the philanthropic support of the InVivo Group and the Scott and Cyan Banister Freedom Fund.